alstephh/This_Is_Just_A_Hobby/README.md

 # RESOURCES
-Is not an exahustive list of all the resources I used but for sure the most interesting/handly to use
+Is not an exahustive list of all the resources I use but for sure the most interesting/handly to read and cool for learn new things

 * https://www.hackers-arise.com/
 * https://www.golinuxcloud.com/kali-linux-bootable-usb/